Law enforcement by country: India

-Since the federal nature of the Constitution of India mandates law and order as a subject of the state, therefore the bulk of the policing lies with the respective states and union territories.
-Each state and union territory police force is headed by a Director General of Police, who is an Indian Police Service officer.
-Bigger cities operate their own metropolitan police services, also under the state.
+Since the federal nature of the Constitution of India mandates law and order and police as a subject of the state, therefore the bulk of the policing lies with the respective states and union territories.
+Each state and union territory (UT) has its own police department, which operates under the supervision and control of the respective state or UT's Home Department.
+These police forces are headed by a Director General of Police (DGP), who is an Indian Police Service (IPS) officer.
+Bigger cities operate their own metropolitan police forces, also under the state.
+Apart from the police, state governments also have law enforcement agencies such as the Vigilance and Anti-Corruption Bureau, Excise and Prohibition Department, Forest and Wildlife Department, and Motor Vehicles Department.

 Indonesia

 Law enforcement in Indonesia is mainly performed by the Indonesian National Police (POLRI), together with other law enforcement agencies such as the Indonesia Forest Rangers, Remote Islands and Coastal Development Police, and Agricultural and Animal Quarantine Police, which are under the command of a certain ministry or State-owned company (BUMN) which perform policing duties for a certain public service, these law enforcement agencies are under supervision and are trained by the Indonesian National Police.
 The Indonesian National Police is basically the national civilian police force of the country responsible for enforcing law and order of the state.
 There are also municipal police units controlled by local governments.
 The Indonesian military maintains a Military Police Corps.